 But then another day comes along and the same problem.
 A steely resolve came over me today and I knuckled down to fix this once and for all.
 And I discovered, having such a simple setting as default alignment was quite hard to do.

 So first thing I discovered was somewhere over the years I had forgotten to use my own template.
-Maybe 2010 and the Ribbon and QAT came along and I just forgot to develop one.
+I mean, the templates for new workbooks and worksheets, Maybe 2010 and the Ribbon and QAT came along and I just forgot to develop one.
 So OK great, I quickly set up my new template defaulting to one sheet with Top Aligned chosen and surely this was the solution to my long running, annoying problem.
 And really I can do more than just fix this minor inconvenience – I can develop new styles, new Pivot Table styles and new Table styles to draw from in my template.

 But my joy was short lived.
 Yes the first sheet of a new workbook was my template.
 But add a new sheet using Insert on the Home Group on the Ribbon or using the plus icon at the bottom left added a new sheet but cell alignment is Bottom Aligned.
 Now that surprised me.